You are here:

 There is no statutory requirement for you to attend any specific safeguarding training, but it is helpful if everyone on the board has training about safeguarding to ensure they understand their responsibilities and can carry out their functions.

 This is explained in paragraph 157 of the Governance Handbook.

 Ofsted may have concerns if your board hasn't had any safeguarding training.
 This was explained to us by a Department for Education (DfE) representative.

 - Staff, leaders, governors and supervisory bodies (where appropriate) and volunteers receive appropriate training on safeguarding at induction, that is updated regularly

 - They demonstrate knowledge of their responsibilities relating to the protection of children, young people and vulnerable adults

-This is set out in paragraph 18 of Ofsted's guidance on inspecting safeguarding.
+This is set out in section 5.3 of Ofsted's guidance on inspecting safeguarding.

 Understand how safeguarding is inspected in another article.

 You are not required to have specific Prevent training.
-However, Joel MacInnes, an associate education experts, recommended that at least the governor responsible for safeguarding should have the training.
+However, Joel MacInnes, an associate education expert, recommended that at least the governor responsible for safeguarding should have the training.